StandieControls/BetterJoyMotion/README.md

 [SuperLouis64](https://github.com/SuperLouis64) for representing the fun of motion controls on [YouTube](https://www.youtube.com/@SuperLouis64).

+Harmonix for creating Super Beat Sports, which planted the seed in my mind to use motion controls in this way.

 This code also would not have been possible without ChatGPT.